 - 1. The obstacles must be inviting in their overall shape and appearance, varied and match their surroundings.
 Both the obstacles themselves and their constituent parts must be such that they can be knocked down, while not being so light that they fall at the slightest touch or so heavy that they may cause Horses to fall or be injured. - 2.
 The obstacles must be designed with horsemanship and fairness in mind. - 3.
-Sponsored Obstacles (refer to FEI rules 208.1) - 4.
+Sponsored Obstacles (refer to FEI rules 208.3) - 4.
 Maximum Height of Obstacles (refer to FEI rules 208.4) - 5.
-Under no circumstances, except in Six Bar and Puissance and in Power and Skill Competitions may any obstacle exceed 1.70 m in height.
+Under no circumstances, except in Six Bar and Puissance Competitions may any obstacle exceed 1.70 m in height.
 Spread obstacles must not exceed 2m in spread with the exception of triple bars, which may have a maximum spread of 2.20 m.
 This applies also in the case of one or of several jump-offs.
 The water jump may not exceed FEI: 4.00m, EA 3.60 m in spread including the take-off element. - 5.1 The first obstacle and the first obstacle of the first combination may be 10cm (4 inches) lower than the minimum recommended height. - 5.2 Any jump off under Table A must include a combination and must not be raised more than 10cm in height or width, than the previous round. - 5.3 The spread should be at least the same in height as in spread.
 The spread should never be more than one third greater than the height.
 (The exception is for triple bars). - 5.4 The minimum starting height for Young Riders is 1.3 metres - 5.5 These dimensions also apply for Speed Classes. - 6.
 Poles and other parts of the obstacles are held up by supports (cups).
-The pole must be able to roll on its support; the support must have a depth of 18 mm minimum and a depth of 30 mm maximum.
-As of 1 January 2023, the support must have a depth of 18 mm minimum and a depth of 20 mm maximum.
+The pole must be able to roll on its support; the support must have a depth of 18 mm minimum and a depth of 20 mm maximum.
 This also applies for safety cups (refer to Art.
 210.1 for details).
 For special obstacle material and planks, balustrades, barriers, gates, etc. the diameter of the supports must be more open or even flat. - 7.
 The limits on the height and spread of obstacles laid down by these JRs and in the definite Schedule must be observed with the greatest care.
 However, if it should happen that a maximum dimension has been marginally exceeded as a result of the material used for construction and/or by the position of the obstacle on the ground, the maximum dimensions laid down will not be considered as having been exceeded, but every effort has been made not to exceed the maximum dimensions specified in the schedule with the materials available.
 In Competitions for which the Schedule indicates a maximum height of 1.05m or more, the height of obstacles in the Competition may, at the discretion of the Course Designer, exceed the height indicated in the Schedule by maximum 3 cm.
 However, the height of obstacles at indoor Competitions (with the exception of Power and Skill Competitions) must never exceed 1.65 m under any circumstances.